 Christine DeCuir has worked for the CVB since 1974, giving more than four consecutive decades of service to New Orleans' tourism industry!
 As a member of the Public Relations and Communications team, she assists visiting journalists from around the world, prepares their itineraries and ensures their stories showcase the best of New Orleans.
 Her favorite thing about the city is the food, history, culture, music and the great people.
 Contact Christine if you are a journalist planning a visit, or a CVB member that would like to host a journalist.

 Sarah Forman joined the CVB as an intern in 2011 and was hired as the communications coordinator in 2012.
 Her favorite things to do in New Orleans are trying out new restaurants and attending festivals.
 Contact Sarah for website additions, industry press releases or to help promote your event locally and internationally.

 Kelley Pettus interned for the CVB in 2013 and joined the team as a Communications Coordinator in 2014.
 She enjoys learning about the history of New Orleans, and spends her free time enjoying its world-renowned culture.
-Contact Kelley for questions about the website, with industry press releases and events, and for general inquiries.
+Contact Kelley for questions about the website, with industry press releases and events.

 Erica Taylor joined the CVB in January 2014 as an intern and was hired as a full time coordinator in August.
 Erica enjoys biking to festivals, shopping for local crafts and discovering hidden treasures around the city.
 Contact Erica for convention marketing assistance, Company's Coming and convention calendar questions.